jvalue/ods/scheduler/README.md

 Run the unit tests with `npm test`.
 Jest is used as unit testing framework.

-For integration testing run `docker-compose -f ../docker-compose.yml -f ../docker-compose.ci.yml up scheduler-service scheduler-service-it`.
+For integration testing run `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml --env-file ../.env up scheduler scheduler-it`.
 To run integration tests outside of the docker environment run the `it_local.sh` script.

 ### Build docker container manually